javascript-tutorial/ko.javascript.info/5-network/05-fetch-crossorigin/article.md

 We can use any HTTP-method: not just `GET/POST`, but also `PATCH`, `DELETE` and others.

-Some time ago no one could even assume that a webpage is able to do such requests.
-So there may exist webservices that treat a non-standard method as a signal: "That's not a browser".
+Some time ago no one could even imagine that a webpage could make such requests.
+So there may still exist webservices that treat a non-standard method as a signal: "That's not a browser".
 They can take it into account when checking access rights.

 So, to avoid misunderstandings, any "non-simple" request -- that couldn't be done in the old times, the browser does not make such requests right away.
 Before it sends a preliminary, so-called "preflight" request, asking for permission.

 A preflight request uses method `OPTIONS`, no body and two headers:

-- `Access-Control-Request-Method` header has the method of an the non-simple request.
+- `Access-Control-Request-Method` header has the method of the non-simple request.
 - `Access-Control-Request-Headers` header provides a comma-separated list of its non-simple HTTP-headers.

 If the server agrees to serve the requests, then it should respond with empty body, status 200 and headers: